 1872: Charles Netter wrote a letter today describing how pupils from Mikveh Israel who had spent Passover with their parents in Jerusalem “were subject to persecutions and publicly vilified.”
 According to Netter, the parents were urged to withdraw their children by Rabbis who did not object to Jewish children being sent to schools run by Protestant missionaries.
 The rabbinic objection to attendance at Mikveh Israel, was based on a fear that they would get less in the way of Halukkah funds.
 Halukkah refers to funds collected in the galut to support Jews living in Palestine; a collection that dated back to the Middle Ages.
 Founded in 1870, Mikveh Israel was the first agricultural school operated by the Alliance Israelite Universelle.

-1876: According to an article entitled “The Temple At Jerusalem,” more has been written about The Temple in Jerusalem than any other building in history and that most of it has been totally inaccurate.
+1876: According to “The Temple At Jerusalem,” published today more has been written about The Temple in Jerusalem than any other building in history and that most of it has been totally inaccurate.
 The article included references to modern efforts to map the Temple Mount including Frederick Catherwood’s survey in 1833 and the even more accurate work done by Captain Charles Wilson in 1864 and 1865.

 1876: Judge P.J.
 Joachimsen of New York presided over today’s annual convention of the Board of Delegates of American Israelites in Philadelphia, PA.
 The report of the executive committee dealt primarily with the conditions of the Jews of Palestine and Roumania.
 During the afternoon, the delegates visited a Jewish hospital and in the evening elected officers to serve during the coming year.